 Complex Estate Plans

-Business Succession Planning – Establishing a business succession plans allow for someone to transfer ownership of a legal entity (business) to another individual after retirement.
+Establishing a business succession plan allows for someone to transfer ownership of a legal entity (business) to another individual after retirement.
 Estate planning is an especially important aspect for business owners and entrepreneurs to ensure their business is protected should they become unable to manage it.

-Medicaid Planning – Medicaid is a mostly federally-funded program administered by the state which pays for the cost of a nursing home after certain criteria are met.
-Proper elder medicaid planning involves both elder law and estate planning.
+Medicaid is a mostly federally-funded program administered by the state which pays for the cost of a nursing home after certain criteria are met.
 Initially, Medicare pays for skilled nursing care for the first few months.
 Sadly, some folks must enter a nursing home for extended care and this situation becomes extremely expensive.
 We help families and their loved ones obtain affordable nursing home medicaid.

 There are many misunderstood concepts surrounding estate planning.
 For example, many believe that estate planning is only relevant for extremely wealthy or elderly individuals.
 Simply put, this is not true.
 Estate planning involves setting up a plan that details someone’s personal wishes should they pass away or lose the ability to make decisions.